pablomlago/brevitas/src/brevitas_examples/llm/README.md

   --rotation-orphan-sink
                         If GraphRotation is enabled, decide wheter to add standalone hadamard matrices for the unfused layers --rotation-sdpa-regions
-                        If GraphRotation is enabled, decide wheter to equalize across SDPA --svd-quant           Apply SVDQuant.
+                        If GraphRotation is enabled, decide wheter to equalize across SDPA --rotation-layers-to-expand [ROTATION_LAYERS_TO_EXPAND ...]
+                        A list of module names to expand with hadamard rotation.
+Default: [] --expansion-step EXPANSION_STEP
+                        When layer expansion is set, decide how much to increase the layer sizes.
+Default: 1 --svd-quant           Apply SVDQuant.
   --svd-quant-rank SVD_QUANT_RANK
                         Rank to use for SVDQuant (default: 32).